aislaghatub/drug_embeddings/README.md

 # Requirements
 Python 3.7 and the following packages:

-*anaconda, Biophython, Gensim, sklearn, matplotlib, NLTK, wordcloud, Keras*
+*Anaconda, Biophython, Gensim, sklearn, matplotlib, NLTK, wordcloud, Keras*

 # Scripts
 **sort_clinical_trials.py:** imports data from clinical trials, extracts the drug used, date and phase of each trial.
 Approved drugs are also added to the dataframe of drugs.